scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 access to unprecedented amounts of human judgment data.
 Tapping into the "wisdom of the crowd" includes scenarios where questions are asked about simple cognitive tasks.
-For example, users may be asked to determine the locations in an image that contain a certain object (e.g., a car is present in the upper left) to protect against internet bots.
+For example, users may be asked to determine the locations in an image that contain a certain object (e.g., "select all image locations that contain buildings") to protect against internet bots.

-Crowdsourcing enables the collection of a large amount of data, which is necessary when complex results are extracted from the simple cognitive judgments humans can provide.
+Crowdsourcing enables the collection of a large amount of data, which is necessary to extract complex results from simple human judgments.
 One such example finds how similar two different shoes are, but uses a complex model that requires a large number of responses given simple crowdsourcing judgments :cite:`heim2015active`.
 This example only uses a small fraction of the available shoes (less than 0.2%) and far more responses are required as the number of shoes grow.

 The cost of collecting crowdsourcing responses can be significant – especially in problem domains where expert input is required.
 Minimizing the number of